Answers To Common Personal Injury Questions

 What should I do if I am hurt in an accident?

-In a car accident, animal attack, slip-and-fall or another type of accident, following the steps below can help you take advantage of your rights:
+In a car accident, animal attack, slip-and-fall or other type of accident, following the steps below can help you take advantage of your rights:

 - Get emergency medical help if necessary.